Compizfox/Lampshade/README.md

 simulation is placed in these subdirectories.

 ## Developer documentation
-`Job` defines a abstract class for a job (a range of simulations with some specified parameters), including the argument and setting parser.
+`Job` defines an abstract class for a job (a range of simulations with some specified parameters), including the argument and setting parser.
 Simulations are spawned by calling the abstract method `_spawn_simulations()`.

-In the current version, the only simulation spawn engine is `SlurmJob` (`run_slurm.py`) which targets SLURM, but it is possible to e.g. run simulations interactively in serial or in parallel using multiprocessing by extending `Job` and implementing `_spawn_simulations()` as appropriate.
+In the current version, the only simulation spawn engine is `SlurmJob` (`run_slurm.py`) which submits SLURM jobs, but it is possible to e.g. run simulations interactively in serial, or in parallel using multiprocessing, by extending `Job` and implementing `_spawn_simulations()` as appropriate.

-`SlurmJob` writes an 'ephemeral' SLURM jobscript and pipes it to sbatch (as defined by `slurm_sbatch_args` in `settings.ini`).
-The jobscript (which runs on the compute node at runtime) contains a call to `run_simulation.py` with various required variables dumped JSON-encoded as arguments.
+`SlurmJob` generates an 'ephemeral' (not saved anywhere) SLURM jobscript and pipes it to sbatch (with options as defined by `slurm_sbatch_args` in `settings.ini`).
+The jobscript contains a call to `run_simulation.py` with various required JSON-serialized variables as arguments.

-`run_simulation.py` then JSON-decodes these variables from `argv`, instantiates a `Simulation` and calls `run_gcmc()` on it to start the simulation.
+`run_simulation.py` (which runs on the compute node at runtime) then JSON-deserializes these variables from `argv`, instantiates a `Simulation` and calls `run_gcmc()` on it to start the simulation.

 A `Simulation` creates a subdirectory and runs LAMMPS in a subprocess with the applicable variables.

-Shown below is a diagram illustration the execution flow:
+Shown below is a diagram illustrating the execution flow:

 ![Flow diagram](diagram.svg)